-A graduate of Kent State University, Linda Allard is the former Design Director of Ellen Tracy, a position she held for her entire career of more than forty years.
+A graduate of Kent State University, Linda Allard is the former design director of Ellen Tracy, a position she held for her entire career of more than 40 years.
 Under her guidance, Ellen Tracy evolved into a leading fashion icon offering designer sportswear, dresses, accessories, fragrances, and a collection of home furnishings.
 She is the author of Absolutely Delicious, a handwritten collection of her favorite recipes, abundantly illustrated with her own watercolor paintings.
 Linda is a former board member of The Garden Conservancy and continues to participate in and support their programs.
 She, her home, and her garden designs have been featured in many trade, home, and garden publications.
-In a special partnership with New York Restoration Project, Linda, an avid gardener, designed and helped implement the 111th Street Community Garden.
+In a special partnership with New York Restoration Project (NYRP), Linda, an avid gardener, designed and helped implement the 111th Street Community Garden.
 She continues to support the efforts of NYRP and currently serves as a member of its board as well as the boards of American Ballet Theatre and the Shakespeare Society.Read More

-David De Luca is a Managing Director at Morgan Stanley in New York.
+David De Luca is a managing director at Morgan Stanley in New York.
 He holds a B.A. from Brown University, from which he graduated Phi Beta Kappa, an M.Sc. from the London School of Economics, and a J.D. from Columbia Law School.

 He is a former aide to U.S. Senator Daniel Patrick Moynihan.
 David serves as vice chairman of the board of the Winterthur Museum.
-He and his family have lived in Northwest Connecticut for over fifteen years.
+He and his family have lived in Northwest Connecticut for over 15 years.

 Margery Feldberg is a co-owner of De Hoek Farm in New Milford, Connecticut, a breeder and purveyor of Angus beef.
 A graduate of Dartmouth College and Columbia Business School, Margery spent three decades in commercial real estate development prior to taking up farming.
 She was a founding partner of National Development, the largest commercial real estate developer in Massachusetts, and was a director of the privately held firm for 19 years.Read More

 Christine Flynn is a lawyer and a consultant in real estate matters.
-She has spent her career involved in housing and urban development, both for the State of New York and for private and nonprofit entities.
+She has spent her career involved in housing and urban development, both for the State of New York and for private and non-profit entities.
 She divides her time between Manhattan and Bridgewater.
 Christine is particularly interested in raising awareness about local land planning and development decisions that have an impact on our increasingly limited open spaces.
 She serves as the board’s recording secretary.Read More

 Lennie opened up Lennie’s Flower Shop in New Milford in November of 1983, thus beginning her career as a professional full-service florist.
-She is a certified Master Florist and Designer, as well as a Master Judge for flower, garden, and landscape design.Read More
+She is a certified Master Florist and Designer, as well as a master judge for flower, garden, and landscape design.Read More

 Kirsten Peckerman is a resident of Washington and a quiet leader of community service in Northwest Connecticut.
-She is an active member of Weantinoge’s Board, as well as the Steep Rock Association, and is a tireless and dedicated conservationist.
+She is an active member of Weantinoge’s board, as well as the Steep Rock Association, and is a tireless and dedicated conservationist.
 Born in Denmark, her first job was at a museum of modern art outside Copenhagen.Read More

-Hiram Williams is a Partner at Millstein & Co.
+Hiram Williams is a partner at Millstein & Co.
 He has more than three decades of experience as a real estate advisor and investor.

-Hiram served as the Founding Partner of Albrizzi-Williams LLC, an investment banking firm specializing in private placements of both equity and debt, property sales and, financing and advisory work with clients accessing the capital markets for real estate acquisition and development.Read More
+Hiram served as the founding partner of Albrizzi-Williams LLC, an investment banking firm specializing in private placements of both equity and debt, property sales, and financing and advisory work with clients accessing the capital markets for real estate acquisition and development.Read More

 Alice M. McCallister